mahavedalla/mahavedalla/docs/questions/brahmacariya/whether-the-holy-life-has-a-goal.md

 Draft: true
 ---

-# WWhether the holy life has a goal?
+# Whether the holy life has a goal?

 ## Bibliography